Mate Sound the Pump...

 The 'Dixon' Clarke transfer (above left) has a curvy undulating 'aura'.
 Its peaks (or prongs to use the term in the Wesley section above) cling much closer to Clarke's outline, particularly at the bottom right, where the first is almost lost in Clarke's jacket.
 The above right non-Dixon (Scott) version has a similar curvy aura, but the peaks are much higher to the right of Clarke, particularly at the bottom.
 The white spaces between the peaks are thinner.
 Both are based on a mezzotint by William Ward (circa 1823) after a painting by John Jackson (above centre).

-The first unmarked plaque is attributed to Dixon, Phillips & Co.
-See the Dixon plaques page for similar black and yellow examples.
-The circular plaques and the more common rectangular variety, e.g. those on the third row, can be found with the 'Dixon, Phillips & Co' (surrounding anchor) and the 'Dixon Co' impressed mark.
+These later plaques can be found with the 'Dixon, Phillips & Co' surrounding anchor (c1838-1850) and the 'Dixon Co' impressed mark (c1850-1865).
 Plaques exist with and without the 'THOU GOD SEEST ME' banner, for both impressed marks.

 The last two plaques are not Dixon.
 They are attributed to John Carr's Low Lights Pottery in North Shields, but have the same transfer as the Dixon plaques.
 They, therefore, post date 1865 when the Garrison Pottery (Dixon & partners) closed.
 The copper transfer plates were sold to other potteries in that year.
 The transfer plate looks to have been re-engraved to improve clarity.